 To see the documents submitted in support of this application, please see our Transport funding bid webpage.

 This bid was successful and £3.5 million of Department of Transport funding was secured.
 In addition, Cambridgeshire County Council and Peterborough City Council topped up this fund to bring total investment in this project to £6.25 million.

 The work will involve extensive road reconstruction.
 In many cases, we will need to dig deep to replace the foundations of the road so a solid sub-base can be put in place before we start rebuilding.
 We will reduce the weight of the road so the peaty fen soil can support it better and treat the road surface so it is less permeable during bad weather.
 General maintenance of vegetation, drainage, signage and road markings will be carried out alongside this construction.

 Once this work is completed, the road will be more resilient against weather extremes.
 As a result, the need for reactive road maintenance will be reduced.

 Residents and businesses in the area affected will receive a letter before the work is due to start detailing where the closure is, when the closure will happen and the duration of the works.
-As a full 24 hour road closure is needed, diversions will be put in place during the works but access to premises and farms within the closure will be maintained throughout whenever possible to minimise disruption.
+Working hours for all the works will be Monday to Saturday from 7:30am to 5:30pm, however a full 24 hour road closure will be in place.
+Diversions will be signposted locally during the works and access to premises and farms within the closure will be maintained throughout whenever possible to minimise disruption.